Buying Guides

 Boutique pedal builders invest time and money searching for the best components.
 If the pedal is based on a vintage circuit, this might involve tracking down the exact same diodes, transistors and resistors.
 If the design is completely new, it may involve tirelessly matching pairs of diodes for optimum tonal characteristics.

 Mainstream guitar pedals rarely step outside of "safe" territory.
 In order to sell high volumes they need to appeal to the widest audience possible.
-In contrast, boutique guitar pedals often feature unusual tonal options as they know the pedals will find the audience they are designed for.
+In contrast, boutique guitar pedals often feature additional options – as weird and wonderful as they may be – because builders know the pedals will find the audience they are designed for.

 Many boutique guitar pedals not only feature top-end components and great build quality - they complete the package with unique artwork that really stands out on a pedalboard.
 Screen printing, UV printing, hand painting and acid etching are the most common methods used for finishing pedal enclosures.